kubernetes-sigs/gateway-api/docs-src/spec.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ParametersRef is a controller-specific resource containing
+<p>ParametersRef is a controller-specific resource containing the configuration
-the configuration parameters corresponding to this class.
+parameters corresponding to this class.
 This is optional if the controller does not require any additional configuration.</p>
-<p>Valid resources for reference are up to the Controller.
-Examples
-include &ldquo;configmaps&rdquo;  or a custom resource (CRD).</p>
-<p>If the referent cannot be found,
-the GatewayClass&rsquo;s &ldquo;InvalidParameters&rdquo; status condition
+<p>If the referent cannot be found, the GatewayClass&rsquo;s &ldquo;InvalidParameters&rdquo;
-will be true.</p>
+status condition will be true.</p>
 <p>Support: Custom</p>
 </td>
 </tr>